crownstone/crownstone-labs/oem/03-analog-electronics.md

 # Crownstone has a team of analog electronics experts that can help you out with your new challenge!

-Crownstone Labs experts have depth understanding of **analog electronics**.
-Whether you need a new development, redesign, or troubleshooting, we analyze your requirements and find possible solutions to any challenge that you might face.
+Crownstone Labs experts have a deep understanding of **analog electronics**.
+Whether there is a need for new development, redesign, or troubleshooting, we analyze the requirements and find possible solutions to any challenge that a company might face.

 {% include snippets/two-cols-text-img-end img='/images/analog/pcb.jpg' img-alt='pcb' %}